miguelgr/image-describer/README.md

   Integration with Django is standard and pretty straight forward.
 Heartbeats, multiprocessing/concurrency, prefetching.

-  The model is loaded on a singleton on Celery initialization.
-  Or the model can be loaded on worker initialization avoiding a cold start for first incoming tasks
+  The model is loaded on a singleton on worker initialization, avoiding a cold start for first incoming tasks.

   Celery configuration: `celery.py`
   Tasks declaration: `tasks.py`